wxl1999/Competitive-ICL/README.md

 This repo provides the source code & data of our paper: Investigating the Pre-Training Dynamics of In-Context Learning: Task Recognition vs. Task Learning.

+[2024/08/06] The checkpoints of K2-65B are so large (130GB each) that we only downloaded them recently.
+Now, we are evaluating their performance with the three settings.

 ## Overview 😊

 + To the best of our knowledge, this is the first time that the competitive relationship between the two abilities of ICL (\ie TR and TL) and its emergence has been investigated.